amethon/www/_reflections/journal2.md

 As the sun began to set, the captain invited me to join him on the bridge to discuss the voyage ahead.
 His wisdom and experience as a mariner filled me with awe and respect for his skills on the sea.

-During the evening meal, Jacques, the first mate, regaled us with a delightful tale of a previous voyage in which a group of dolphins accompanied the ship for several days.
+During the evening meal, Jacques, the first mate, enthralled us with a delightful tale of a previous voyage in which a group of dolphins accompanied the ship for several days.
 It was a lighthearted moment that brought a sense of camaraderie among the crew.

 However, before I could retire for the night, Dr. Pierre Dupont, the medical officer, requested a private conversation with me.
 He expressed his concern for the health and well-being of the crew during the long voyage ahead and the potential risks we may face.
 His words gave me pause as I had not considered the challenges that lay ahead.
 I assured him that I would do all in my power to ensure the safety and well-being of the crew.